 (2) Other Appoints represent coincides asserts and uniform the late Commitments, letters of credit and minimal guarantees contracts (in the table at 1972).
 (3) Following an assessment of the Company's business model during the year, loan assets of \$64,855 million were reclassified as held to collect and measured at amortised cost (previously classified as held to collect and sell and measured at FVOCI).
 (4) Gross exposure for undrawn credit commitments and financial guarantees represents the notional values of these contracts.
 The Company includes guarantees to counterparties with respect to their exposures to certain subsidiaries.
 These guarantees have a maximum value of \$11,826 million (31 March 2020: \$12,430 million) with the amount disclosed in the table above being the component of that guarantee value equivalent to the fair value of the underlying risk position at the reporting date.
-Given the nature of these guarantees, the ECL at the latest of the component of the table and the latest of the component of the guarantee. the balance sheet date is not material.
+Given the nature of these guarantees, the ECL at the latest when the protection. the balance sheet date is not material.